ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tasks/update.rst

 Update Task Attributes
 ^^^^^^^^^^^^^^^^^^^^^^

-To update a Task's Attributse, use the following format:
+To update a Task's Attributes, use the following format:

 .. code::